 Bonnie Bassler is a scientist who studies bacterial communication.
 As she says in the quote below, many bacteria in our bodies help us instead of making us sick.
 This is especially true for the bacteria that live in our intestine.
 In the case of helpful bacteria, it may be advantageous to enhance quorum sensing.

 Although they can sometimes be a nuisance or dangerous to humans, researchers find bacterial biofilms very interesting to study.
 There is a lot to learn about the behavior of the bacteria in the films.
-They are certainly more complex than most people realize.
+They are certainly more complex organisms than most people realize.

 We mostly don't get sick.
 Most often, bacteria are keeping us well.— Bonnie Bassler